HSPS-DataScience/HSPSUtils/README.md

 # HSPS-Utils
-Utility functions used at Henry Schien Data Science
+Utility functions used at Henry Schein Data Science

 ## Installation
 * Ensure that devtools is installed: `install.packages("devtools")`